 The Wisconsin Bankers Association is a community of bankers dedicated solely to supporting and enhancing the banking industry in Wisconsin.
-Founded in 1892, our mission is to promote a healthy environment for banks in Wisconsin through actively advocating, educating and supporting our members.
+Founded in 1892, our mission is to actively advocate for, educate, and support our members to help them positively impact the Wisconsin communities they serve.

 WBA is a resource and advocate for Wisconsin’s banking industry.
 Through a wide variety of initiatives and resources, the association helps its members get connected, get ahead, get involved, and get informed.